 1. Policy Purpose

-The purpose of this policy is to protect the data of Boise State University, provide a reliable network, and reduce the risk of data loss or loss of service due to absence or loss of personnel, disasters, etc.
+To protect University data, provide a reliable network, and reduce the risk of data loss or loss of service due to absence or loss of personnel, disasters, or other incidents.

 2. Policy Statement

 Boise State University is committed to maintaining effective, efficient, reliable, and secure management of its Servers consistent with the mission and goals of the university.
 To support a reliable network, all users of the university’s Information Technology (IT) resources are expected to follow the guidelines in this policy.

 3.1 Best Practices